EOSIO/eosio.cdt/docs/06_how-to-guides/60_how-to-return-values-from-actions.md

 * Use other means (e.g. programmatically) to send the  `checkwithrv` action to the smart contract and observe the returned value in the action trace.

-[[info | Returned values from actions availability]] The returned values from actions are only available to the clients sending the action via the RPC API.
+[[info | Returned values from actions availability]] The action return values are only available to clients sending the action via the RPC API.
 Currently, there is no support for an inline action to be able to use the return value, because inline actions don't execute synchronously.

 ## Summary